-In a previous article we discovered nine of the knots most commonly used by sailors and yachtsmen.
-So we’ve already learnt something about knots, but what about the lines themselves?
+In a previous article we discussed nine of the knots most commonly used by sailors and yachtsmen.
+So you’ve already learned something about knots, but what about the lines themselves?
 Probably the rule that we all know, regarding rope and knots, is that each knot reduces rope strength, however few people understand exactly what material is used for the rigging and what can be expected of it.
 Choosing the right rope for the right purpose can greatly facilitate work on board and bring even more pleasure from the yachting experience.

 Types of rope

 Ropes are produced in several different ways depending on what they are intended for and which properties need to be enhanced or maintained.
 The two main types of ropes are twisted ropes and braided ropes.

 Twisted ropes are created by first twisting individual fibers into strands and then twisting the strands together in the opposite direction, using 3, 4 or even 12 strands.
 How strongly the individual strands are twisted gives the rope its individual characteristics.

 Tightly twisted strands make the rope hard and rigid whereas loosely twisted strands leave the rope flexible and soft.
 Ropes may also be braided.
 Both twisted and braided ropes can also be finished off with another braided “sheath” protecting the inner rope core.

 Rope properties are determined not only by the fiber material used, but also by the production method itself.
 The combination of these elements then determines how the rope will behave, how rigid or flexible it will be and whether it is durable or flexible